BellowingMeadows/BellowingMeadows/README.md

 * Below the main heading, there is a box which contains the two primary contact email addresses needed to get in touch with the band - General Enquiries and Bookings.
 * Both contact addresses contain a relevant and appropriate font awesome icon, a question mark for general enquiries and a book for bookings.
-* The size of the content in the contact information box scales down at smaller screen sizes to ensure there is no overflow.
+* The size of the content in the contact information box scales down at smaller screen sizes to ensure there is no overflow or text wrapping.
 * Below the contact section is the area where users can sign up to email updates.
-Users who arrive here via the *call to action* box from index.html will be end up directly on this section without having to scroll down.
+Users who arrive here via the *call to action* box from index.html end up directly on this section without having to scroll down.

 ### Features left to implement

-* I originally envisioned a more advanced animation for the gallery page so that the images would appear one after the other, however would likely have been a very time consuming endeavour and not condusive to most of my user stories.
 * I would eventually like to have the burger icon on the mobile menu change into an X close button.
 From research I've concluded this is be something I can implement once I'm more familiar with Javascript.
-* Once the band has music available to listen to on Spotify, this will replace SoundCloud on the music page as this is a more familiar streaming platform and will thus induce a better emotional response from the user.
+* Once the band has music available to listen to on Spotify, a Spotify playlist will replace SoundCloud on the music.html as this is a more familiar streaming platform and will thus induce a better emotional response from the user.
+* Once the band has released several music videos, I would like to turn the YouTube section on music.html into an interactive carousel - allowing the user to choose which video to watch.

 ## Technologies used

 ### Languages and frameworks

-* **HTML5:** Language used to structure each page and contains the main content.
+* **HTML5:** Language used for structure and content across all pages.
 * **CSS3:** Language used to style elements from the HTML pages.
 * **Bootstrap:** CSS and JavaScript framework which allowed for the simple implementation of many template components, such as the navigation bar, the music releases card, and the grid system which greatly helped improve the responsiveness of each page.
 * **JavaScript:** Language used to add some interactivity with the navigation bar:
-  * Automatically applied through Bootstrap: nav bar changes into the convential burger icon at smaller screen sizes.
+  * *Automatically applied through Bootstrap*: nav bar changes into the convential burger icon at smaller screen sizes.
-  * Code snippet (please see acknowledgements): collapses the mobile nav bar once a user clicks or presses any navigation link while on the home page so that the Tour section is not obstructed by the active navigation bar.
+  * *Code snippet (please see acknowledgements)*: collapses the mobile nav bar once a user clicks or presses any navigation link while on the home page so that the Tour section is not obstructed by the active navigation bar.

 ### Aditional Tools

-* [Amiresponsive:](http://ami.responsivedesign.is/) Used to produce the hero image in README.md.
+* [Amiresponsive:](http://ami.responsivedesign.is/) Used to produce the hero image in README.md and check general responsivity of the pages.
 * [FontAwesome:](https://fontawesome.com/) Large database of icons which I used for my social links, call to action boxes, contact information and email updates form.
 * [Google Docs:](https://docs.google.com/) Used for note taking and was where most of my readme was initially written.
-* Google Developer Tools: Used for debuggin and testing of responsiveness across several screen sizes.
+* Google Desktop Developer Tools: Used for debugging and testing of responsiveness across several screen sizes.
+* Google Remote Developer Tools: Used after deployment for live debugging on mobile devices.
-* [Google Fonts:](https://fonts.google.com/): Provided my site with the 'Syne Mono' and 'JetBrains' fonts.
+* [Google Fonts:](https://fonts.google.com/) Provided my site with the 'Syne Mono' and 'JetBrains' fonts.
-* [The W3C Markup Validation Service:](https://validator.w3.org/) Confirmed that my HTML code is legal.
+* [W3C CSS Validation Service:](https://jigsaw.w3.org/css-validator/) Confirmed that my CSS is legal.
-* [W3c CSS Validation Service:](https://jigsaw.w3.org/css-validator/) Confirmed that my CSS is legal.
+* [W3C Markup Validation Service:](https://validator.w3.org/) Confirmed that my HTML code is legal.
 * [WAVE:](https://wave.webaim.org/) Allowed me to evaluate and test the accessibility of the site.

 ## Git Commit Messages